Nicola Trivett

 Key features included:

-- Biophilic design: Natural materials, live planting, and soft ambient lighting contributed to an environment that promotes calm and cognitive balance — reflecting WELL Building principles.
+Natural materials, live planting, and soft ambient lighting contributed to an environment that promotes calm and cognitive balance.
+This reflects WELL Building Standard principles and supports the company’s commitment to employee wellbeing.

-- Cleanable, low-VOC finishes: Interior surfaces were specified to support air quality, minimise off-gassing, and align with the company’s own internal sustainability framework.
+Interior surfaces were specified to support air quality, minimise off-gassing, and align with the company’s own internal sustainability framework.
+All materials met or exceeded UAE green building requirements.

-- Flexible workspaces: Modular furniture and agile layouts support hybrid working needs, with seamless integration of AV and tech infrastructure.
+Modular furniture and agile layouts support hybrid working needs, with seamless integration of AV and technology infrastructure.
+This allows the space to adapt to changing work patterns without requiring major refurbishment.

-This interior fit out Dubai project illustrates how a non-clinical workspace — when approached through a healthcare-informed lens — can deliver measurable wellbeing benefits.
-It also highlights how fit out contractors in Dubai can apply the precision of a healthcare fit out to create sustainable, human-centred office environments.
+This project illustrates how a non-clinical workspace, when approached through a healthcare-informed lens, can deliver measurable wellbeing benefits.
+It also highlights how fit-out contractors in Dubai can apply the precision of a healthcare fit-out to create sustainable, human-centred office environments that support business performance alongside employee health.

-The Role of Office Fit Out Contractors in Dubai
+The Evolving Role of Office Fit-Out Contractors in Dubai

-As wellness moves from a workplace trend to a strategic priority, the role of office fit out contractors in Dubai is expanding.
-Today’s clients — whether in healthcare or the corporate sector — expect interiors that do more than function.
+As wellness moves from a workplace trend to a strategic priority, the role of workspace fit-out contractors in Dubai is expanding.
+Today’s clients, whether in healthcare or the corporate sector, expect interiors that do more than function.
 They want spaces that support health and wellbeing, meet sustainability goals, and deliver measurable long-term value.

 Key areas of responsibility include: